sis-cmdb/sis-api/README.md

 For example, to retrieve the `my_hook` object at 11/11/11 @ 11:11:11 (utc timestamp 1321009871000), issue the request `/api/v1/hooks/my_hook/revisions/1321009871000`

 Timestamps in the future will return the current object.
 Timestamps in the past return 404.

+Note that a commit object is not returned, but rather the object itself.

 ### Example commit log